afrahaamer/QCBC/README.md

 # Quantum-Blockchain
-A blockchain implemented using quantum algorithm
+A blockchain integrated with quantum algorithms, quantum key distribution to increase it's security and efficiency.